Danieldotcomcoder/Testing-Smart-Contracts/README.md

 # Testing-Smart-Contracts

-An enviroment I created for testing smart contracts
+A waffle enivroment for testing smart contracts